Verdelho: Madeira

 The grape has traditionally been one of the most popular grapes planted on the small island of Madeira since vines were first planted there in the 15th century.
 It was however badly affected by the Phylloxera plague and the number of vines has decreased greatly in the century since then.
-Since 1993 any Madeira wine labeled as Verdelho must contain at least 85 percent of the grape, which was not previously required.
+Since 1993 any Maderia wine labeled as Verdelho must contain at least 85 percent of the grape, which was not previously required.

 The variety of Madeira wine known as Verdelho lies between those of Sercial and Bual in style, being drier than Bual but not as dry as Sercial.
 The variety is known for its high acidity when aged, but if drunk young generally possesses more fruit flavor than the other Madeiras.
 Some producers are experimenting with making a table-style wine by allowing the grapes to ripen more prior to harvesting and blending with the grape Arnsburger to balance Verdelho's naturally high acidity.